 Student Financial Services Office

-Due to COVID-19, services are currently available in the Strickland Center (Main Campus) during the following hours.
+Services are currently available in the Allman Center (Main Campus) during the following hours.

 8 am – 5 pm Monday thru Thursday

 8 am – 3 pm Friday